 I come into the peace of wild things

 who do not tax their lives with forethought

 of grief.
 I come into the presence of still water.

 And I feel above me the day-blind stars

 waiting with their light.
 For a time

 I rest in the grace of the world, and am free.

 If you would like to discover or reconnect with the “peace of wild things” during this time of social distancing, Minnesota and Wisconsin provide numerous opportunities at their beautiful state, county and city parks.
 Birds chirping a spring song, raindrops dripping off budding branches and the first small glimpses of green peeking out beneath carpets of brown fallen leaves are all part of nature waiting to be experienced.

-If you don’t feel like traveling outside quite yet, another amazing example of nature’s renewal and resiliency can be watched real time on the Minnesota DNR’s EagleCam Live Stream.
+If you don’t feel like traveling outside quite yet, another amazing example of nature’s renewal and resiliency can be watched in real time on the Minnesota DNR’s EagleCam live stream.
 The DNR was very eggcited when three eggs were spotted in the nest earlier this year.
-Then just this past Tuesday, March 17, 2020, the first eaglet broke through its shell and briefly debuted on EagleCam before one of the parents covered it again to keep it warm.
+Then, on Tuesday, March 17, 2020, the first eaglet broke through its shell and briefly debuted on the EagleCam before one of the parents covered it again to keep it warm.

-One word of caution, however, especially for parents of young children.
-EagleCam offers a very close and upfront view of a wild eagles’ nest where anything can happen.
+One word of caution, however, especially for parents of young children: The EagleCam offers a very close and upfront view of a wild eagle nest where anything can happen.
 Eagles are carnivores and the circle of life is sometimes fully on display.